 The Atlantic Acting School offers many education programs and classes for children and teens.
 Atlantic Theater Company shares a belief in storytelling with the community through our educational outreach programs.
 The Arts Education Program serves elementary through high school students with the goal of cultivating the next generation of theater artists, audiences and most importantly, critical thinkers and writers.
-Atlantic serves over 3,000 students in 30 New York City public schools through three major programs: Atlantic For Kids, Students and Educators Series and our newest education program Staging Success.
+Atlantic serves over 3,000 students in 30 New York City public schools through these major programs: Atlantic For Kids, Students and Educators Series, Educator Evenings, and Staging Success.

 ATLANTIC FOR KIDS

 Atlantic For Kids (targeted to elementary students) introduces young audiences to the art of simple storytelling through theater and presents two children’s productions each season.
 The plays are developed for school students from pre-kindergarten to sixth grade, and are designed to excite the imagination through language, humor and spectacle.